SamLonneman/Peer-to-Peer-File-Sharing/README.md

 Transferred files will appear in each peer's individual directory, and log files will be generated in `~/PeerToPeer`

+**Note:** To run locally, simply replace each hostname in `PeerInfo.cfg` with `localhost`, then compile and run in multiple terminal instances on your local machine.

 ## Playbook (alternative)
 TODO: JACOB please fill in this section